ladydascalie/golangcode-site/content/posts/2017-06-06-cross-platform-file-paths.md

   - os
   - path
   - separtor
-  - string
   - windows

 ---
-Unlike with URLs which have a standardised format (they use forward-slashes to separate), file paths will differ between operating systems.
-This is mainly a historic issue, as it&#8217;s almost inconceivable to change them at this stage.
-This means Windows will use back-slashes and *nix systems use forward slashes.
+Unlike with URLs which have a standardised format (they use forward-slashes to separate folders), file path separators will differ between operating systems.
+This is mainly a historic issue, as it's almost inconceivable to change them at this stage.
+This means Windows uses back-slashes and *nix systems use forward slashes.

-This is a pain however when writing cross platform software because if you know a file exists in a folder, and want to get it&#8217;s contents, you will have to use it&#8217;s folder name, a slash and the file name.
+This is a pain however when writing cross platform software because if you know a file exists in a folder, and want to get it's contents, you will have to use it's folder name, a slash separator and the file name.
 We can tackle this problem in a number of ways.
 Here are two quick ones:

 ```go
 package main